 Each Inn approaches their scholarship applications slightly differently and if you are choosing an Inn in order to apply for their prestigious Bar course or GDL scholarships, choosing an Inn whose application process suits you may support your success.

-Secondly, how each Inn approaches its applications may help you decide which Inn to choose.
 Lincoln’s Inn and Gray’s Inn only interview a select number of candidates and heavily rely on academic performance t determine who advances to the interview stage whereas Middle Temple and Inner Temple, while also taking a deep consideration for academic performance, interview all applicants.

 This means, for instance, if your academics do not stand out as much on paper applying to either Middle or Inner Temple may support your application’s success.
 However, if your academics are strong and you haven’t had much interview experience, applying to Gray’s or Lincoln’s Inn could ensure you have fewer candidates to compete against in the interview stage.